kevin-an-uw/risk-limits-poc/README.md

 # Stock-Trading-Limit-Monitoring
 ### Background:
 This project seeks to build a Proof of Concept (POC) of trading limit monitoring work-flow, which is part of daily Global Risk Management operations.
-In a typical financial institute, this work flow is usually used by Capital Markets middle offices to monitor Front Office trading activities and ensure trading activities are within defined notional limits.
+In a typical financial institute, this work flow is usually used by Capital Markets middle offices to monitor Front Office trading activities and ensure trading activities are within defined limits.
 In this project, Excel, mySQL and PowerBI reports are used to prepare, store, transform, export and display data.
 To complete this project, fundamental stock trading knowledge and data analysis skills are required.

 ### Key Metrics:
 **EOD Position**: The sum of the signed notional value of all trades, grouped by accounts, trader, or securities, depending on which limit is being monitored.